 "Yahweh shepherds me.
 I do not lack."

 The word "Shepherd" is a verbal noun in Hebrew, that is, it is a participle (shepherding) that has been fixed into a noun.
 Thus, every time you read the word "Shepherd" in the OT, you are reading something much more akin to, "The one shepherding."
 If you notice the Vulgate and Septugint translation of this verse actually leave the word as a verb: "The Lord shepherds me."
-Although telling people their favorite Psalm has been mistranslated, it is worth noting that God's work as a shepherd is an action!
+Although telling people their favorite Psalm has been mistranslated is unlikely to be helpful, it is worth noting that God's work as a shepherd is an action!

-The word for lack here, K-S-R, is also used in Deuteronomy 2:7, when God says the people lacked nothing.
+The word for lack here,חסר, (kaser) is also used in Deuteronomy 2:7, when God says the people lacked nothing.
 At this point the people were in the wilderness and had been for years.
-A reminder that what God says we need is probably different from our own estimatation.
+A reminder that what God says we need is probably different from our own estimation.

 The Greek (and Latin) add the word "nothing."
 The Hebrew simply reads: "I am not wanting..."
-The nothing is implied though, so I don't consider this a translation foul!
+The "nothing"; but I it implicit enough in the language that I do not consider this a translation foul!

 He makes me rest in meadows of lush grass; he leads me beside still waters.